Malaga: 22 tips for trips and things to see in Malaga (2024) – guide and map

 Málaga Španělsko

-In the summer, you can relax on the long beaches, and the rest of the year you can explore the sights, places of interest or go on excursions around Málaga.
-From Granada to the white villages of Andalusia, Málaga offers plenty of options.
+In the summer, you can relax on the long beaches, and the rest of the year you can explore the sights, places of interest or go on trips around Malaga.
+From Granada to the white villages of Andalusia, Malaga offers plenty of options.

-Today, we’ll take a look at the best things to see and do in Malaga, Spain to build the perfect itinerary.
-We’ll also add tipshow to enjoy your visit to Málaga (transport, parking, public transport, food, accommodation, map).
+Today, we’ll take a look at the best things to see and attractions in Malaga, Spain to build the perfect itinerary.
+We’ll also add tipshow to enjoy your visit to Malaga (transport, parking, public transport, food, accommodation, map).

 This incredible fortress from 11th century is a breathtaking example of Moorish architecture and one of the best preserved fortresses in Europe.
 It is a symbol of the city’s past and its rich history.